mysensors/NodeManager/README.md

 Once finished configuring your node, upload your sketch to your arduino board as you are used to.

 Check your gateway's logs to ensure the node is working as expected.
 You should see the node presenting itself, presenting all the registered sensors and reporting new measures at the configured reporting interval.
-When `DEBUG` is enabled, detailed information will be available through the serial port.
+When `FEATURE_DEBUG` is enabled, detailed information will be available through the serial port.
 Remember to disable debug once the tests have been completed to save additional storage.

 ## Communicate with the sensors